PelmeenidHapukoorega/Solutions-Architect/modules/Module1-VM/lab-notes.md

-# Virtual Machines - Lab Notes
+# Virtual Machine creatin in Azure interface - Lab Notes
 # Module: Describe the core architectural components of Azure

 Goal: Create a virtual machine in Microsoft Azure